garethjmsaunders/sec-digital-calendar/README.md

 ## 2. Style guide

 The following style guide is use when compiling the documents.
+It has been designed to be a simple and straight-forward as possible providing all the information in a readable format.

 Note that Outlook 2007+ for some obscure reason changes uppercase words to a blue-formatted heading.